scala/scala3/docs/_spec/01-lexical-syntax.md

 A `case` token can begin a statement only if followed by a `class` or `object` token.

+A _leading infix operator_ is a symbolic identifier such as `+`, or `approx_==`, or an identifier in backticks that:

+- starts a new line, and
+- is not following a blank line, and
+- is followed by at least one whitespace character (including new lines) and a token that can start an expression.

+Furthermore, if the operator appears on its own line, the next line must have at least the same indentation width as the operator.

 Newlines are enabled in: